How does pomegranate juice help lower blood pressure?

 Although pomegranate side effects are not common, some people may experience problems such as bloating, mild nausea, constipation, diarrhea (if taken in large amounts), allergies, etc.

-Additionally, pomegranate juice contains a fair amount of natural sugar (about 26 grams per cup), so it may not be suitable for people who need to control their blood sugar.
-There are no significant drug interactions or risks for pregnant or breastfeeding women.
-However, people should still consult their doctors before using pomegranates as a form of medical treatment.
+Additionally, pomegranate juice contains quite a lot of natural sugar (about 26 grams of sugar per cup), so it may not be suitable for people who need to control their blood sugar.
+There are currently no records of significant drug interactions or risks for pregnant or breastfeeding women.
+However, people should still consult their doctor before using pomegranate as a form of medical treatment.

 Pomegranates have long been used in traditional medicine.